-Taking all that into account, you should plan to own your Investor Shares until the Project is sold.
+Taking all that into account, you should plan to own your Class A Shares until the Project is sold.

-No Registration Under Securities Laws: Neither the Company nor the Investor Shares will be registered with the SEC or the securities regulator of any State.
-Hence, neither the Company nor the Investor Shares are subject to the same degree of regulation and scrutiny as if they were registered.
+No Registration Under Securities Laws: Neither the Company nor the Class A Shares will be registered with the SEC or the securities regulator of any state.
+Hence, neither the Company nor the Class A Shares are subject to the same degree of regulation and scrutiny as if they were registered.

-Incomplete Offering Information: The Investor Shares are being offered pursuant to Reg CF. Reg CF does not require us to provide you with all the information that would be required in some other kinds of securities offerings, such as a public offering of securities.
-Although we have tried to provide all the material information we believe is necessary for you to make an informed decision, and we are ready to answer any questions you might have, it is possible that you would make a different decision if you had more information.
+Incomplete Offering Information: The Class A Shares are being offered pursuant to Rule 506(c) issued by the SEC.
+Rule 506(c) does not require us to provide you with all the information that would be required in some other kinds of securities offerings, such as a public offering of securities.
+Although we have tried to provide all the information we believe is necessary for you to make an informed decision, and we are ready to answer any questions you might have, it is possible that you would make a different decision if you had more information.